 Responsibility for Overhanging Tree Branches

 A tree belongs to whoever owns the land it’s on.
 However, in the case of tree branches encroaching and overhanging into your property, you are entitled to chop the branches back to the boundary line, whether it’s a physical or invisible boundary.
+Overhanging trees and overgrown trees can be considered a nuisance, especially if they cause damage, block light, or overhangs affect your enjoyment of your property.

 It’s considered good practice to notify your neighbour that you wish to cut back the overhanging tree branches; doing so will make them less likely to complain about you cutting back the tree.
+When carrying out pruning, you are responsible for any damage caused to your neighbour’s property, building, or wall, including if roots or branches cause harm.
+Fallen fruit and fallen leaves from overhanging branches generally remain the responsibility of the tree owner, but if they result in blocked drains or other issues, you should notify your neighbour to deal with the problem promptly.

 If cutting back overhanging branches, you’re only allowed to do so from your side of the fence.
 So, for example, you can’t go into your neighbour’s garden to prune any part of the tree because it’s easier to get to from their side.
 This is unless you have permission from the tree and land owner.
+You cannot simply throw branches, prunings, or debris into your neighbour’s property; instead, you should offer them back or dispose of them properly.

 Care must be taken when tree pruning, as there’s a possibility you may commit trespass or damage the tree.
 Trespass can be committed by cutting back the tree too much that it crosses over the boundary line.
 You can also be liable for damaging the tree if there are any lasting effects, even if you only cut the branches overhanging your property.
+Hedges, high hedges, and plants can also cause similar disputes between neighbours, especially regarding light, privacy, and boundary issues.

 Who Pays for Tree Pruning?